jneless/emqx-docs/en_US/data-integration/data-bridge-rabbitmq.md

    * **Exchange**: Enter `test_exchange` created before, which means messages will be published to this exchange.

-       ::: tip
+       ::: tip Note

-       **Note**: Make sure the **Exchange** has been created in RabbitMQ, otherwise the action will be temporarily broken and periodically try to re-create the connection.
+       Make sure the exchange has been created in RabbitMQ, otherwise the action will be temporarily broken and periodically try to re-create the connection.
        :::

    * **Routing Key**: Enter `test_routing_key` created before, which is the RabbitMQ routing key for publishing messages.

        ::: tip

-       The **Exchange** and **Routing Key** can be configured as template values, enabling dynamic routing using placeholders to extract values from incoming MQTT message payloads.
+       The exchange and routing key can be configured as template values, enabling dynamic routing using placeholders to extract values from incoming MQTT message payloads.

-       For example, to dynamically set the **Routing Key** based on a field in the payload, configure the **Routing Key** as `${payload.akey}`.
+       For example, to dynamically set the routing Key based on a field in the payload, configure the routing key as `${payload.akey}`.
 This extracts the `akey` field from the payload and uses its value as the routing key.

-       **Note**: In batch mode, the **Exchange** and **Routing Key** template values must remain constant for all messages in the batch.
+       **Note**: In batch mode, the exchange and routing key template values must remain constant for all messages in the batch.
 This ensures consistent routing and avoids conflicts during batch processing.
        :::

    * **Virtual Host**: Enter RabbitMQ virtual host;  `/` by default.